-If you’re planning a festive trip to celebrate Christmas in London with kids in 2021, you’ll be spoiled for choice on where to take them.
+If you’re planning a festive trip to celebrate Christmas in London with kids, you’ll be spoiled for choice on where to take them.

 This is a collaborative post.

 Whether you want to meet Santa in his grotto, see the famous Christmas lights, go ice skating, take in a show, or have a festive day out at some of the best London attractions, this guide is sure to help.